bobbyski/PaymentKit/README.md

 # PaymentKit

+This is a work in progress, so you probably want to use the official version until this is further along.

 PaymentKit is a utility library for writing payment forms in iOS apps.

 Just add `PTKView` to your application, and it'll take care accepting card numbers, expiry and cvc.